 Lake White State Park: Your 5-Minute Escape to Boating, Fishing & Swimming

 Bring the boat.
-Or don't.
-Either way, you're good.
+Or do not.
+Either way, you are good.

 Lake White is one of the few Ohio state park lakes that allows unlimited horsepower boating.
-There's a public launch ramp right at the park, so whether you're towing a bass boat or tossing a kayak on the roof, you can be on the water in minutes.
-Skiing, tubing, cruising, paddling... it's all fair game.
+There is a public launch ramp right at the park, so whether you are towing a bass boat or tossing a kayak on the roof, you can be on the water in minutes.
+Skiing, tubing, cruising, paddling: it is all fair game.

 No boat?
 No problem.
-The shoreline is accessible, the scenery is worth the drive on its own, and there's plenty to do on land too.
+The shoreline is accessible, the scenery is worth the drive on its own, and there is plenty to do on land too.

-This isn't one of those lakes where you sit all day staring at a bobber.
+This is not one of those lakes where you sit all day staring at a bobber.
 Lake White holds solid populations of largemouth bass, crappie, bluegill, saugeye, and catfish.
-In fact, the Ohio state record for Kentucky Spotted Bass was pulled out of this lake back in 1978, and anglers still talk about it.
+The Ohio state record for Kentucky Spotted Bass was pulled out of this lake back in 1978, and anglers still talk about it.

-You'll need a valid Ohio fishing license, but beyond that, just pick a spot and cast.
+You will need a valid Ohio fishing license.
+Beyond that, just pick a spot and cast.
 Shore fishing works fine, or launch and find your own cove.
 Early mornings and late afternoons tend to be best, especially for bass and crappie.

 • Address: 2767 State Route 551, Waverly, Ohio 45690